fanzhangcs/fanzhangcs.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am currently a Professor at Guangzhou University, the Co-director of the Big Data Computing and Intelligence Lab, and Executive Vice Director of the Intelligent Transportation Joint Lab.
-I was a research associate in the University of New South Wales database group, advised by Prof. Xuemin Lin.
+I was a research associate at the University of New South Wales and a visiting fellow at East China Normal University, advised by Prof. Xuemin Lin.
 I got my Ph.D. from the Center for AI at the University of Technology Sydney in 2018, advised by Prof. Ying Zhang and Prof. Lu Qin.
 I received my Bachelor's degree from Zhejiang University in 2014.

 My research interests focus on large-scale graph analytics including cohesive subgraphs, graph decomposition, network stability, and influence spread.
 <!--Link to [DBLP](https://dblp.uni-trier.de/pid/21/3626-36.html).-->

 *<ins>Postgraduate and Staff Positions Available<ins>*: (1) I am looking for self-motivated students to join my group.
 You may refer to the status of my former/current students.
 Backgrounds in mathematics or ACM/CTF competitions are preferred.
 (2) Please feel free to contact me if you are interested in joining [our institute](https://wyy.gzhu.edu.cn/xygk/xyjs.htm).
 Multiple positions with different directions are available and we provide highly competitive offers.

-Publications
+Selected Publications
 ======
 **\* indicates I am the corresponding author.**